 be a multiple of the grain value (as used by

 Accordingly, the region size must be aligned to twice the grain value (to

-ensure that the start of the upper half is aligned).
+ensure that the start of the second half is aligned as well).

 Note that RAUC expects that the partition table always points exactly to one of the halves.

 system.conf section could look like this: